prysmaticlabs/documentation/website/docs/concepts/checkpoint-sync-concept.md

 ### Blocks, epochs, and slots

 While transactions are grouped into blocks, blocks are grouped into **epochs**.
 An epoch is a fixed-length timespan lasting 384 seconds.
-Epochs are divided into 32 slots, each lasting 12 seconds.
-Every slot is an opportunity for one new block of transactions to be tentatively accepted by the Ethereum network.
-If you think of Ethereum as being a sort of "world computer", its processor makes tentative changes to its data once every slot, or once every 12 seconds.
-These tentative changes are accepted as "canonical" (going from "truthy" to "truth") *at most* once every epoch, or once every 32 slots, or once every 384 seconds:
+Every epoch is divided into 32 slots, each slot lasting 12 seconds.
+Every slot is an opportunity for one new block of transactions to be tentatively accepted by the Ethereum network:

 <img src={EpochsBlocks} />

+The above diagram illustrates [Epoch 1](https://ethscan.org/epoch/1) on Ethereum Mainnet.
+This epoch, like all other epochs, contains 32 slots.

+It can be helpful to think of Ethereum as a "world computer" with a processor and hard drive.
+Its processor is the Ethereum Virtual Machine, and its hard drive is the underlying blockchain.
+Ethereum's processor makes tentative changes to its hard drive once every slot, or once every 12 seconds.
+These tentative changes are accepted as "canonical" (going from "truthy" to "truth") *at most* once every epoch, or once every 32 slots, or once every 384 seconds.